 Step 7: Prepare for School

-By age 3, your child will begin to receive any required educational services through his or her local school.
-Learn more about navigating the grade-school years in our Cerebral Palsy Checklist: Big Kids.
+By age 3, your child may be eligible for educational services through your local school district.
+Learn more about navigating the grade-school years.

 Step 8: Find "Me" Time